-This Task Force was convened by Governor Walz to make recommendations to support world class academic health at UMN, with a particular emphasis on the University's role in training health professionals.
-In dialogue with the task force over the course of our work, UMN has developed a vision for a stronger academic health system working in close partnership with the deep capabilities in Minnesota's public and private health care systems to build on our state's strengths and to meet its challenges.
+This Task Force was convened by Governor Tim Walz to make recommendations to support world class academic health at UMN, with a particular emphasis on the University's role in training health professionals.
+In dialogue with the Task Force over the course of our work, UMN has developed a vision for a stronger academic health system working in close partnership with the deep capabilities in Minnesota's public and private health care systems to build on our state's strengths and to meet its challenges.

 The work of this Task Force follows two earlier commission efforts in recent years, one in 2008, under Governor Pawlenty, and another in 2015, under Governor Dayton.
-Those two efforts focused more specifically on aspects of the University's medical school; while not all of the recommendations were fully funded, the reports still resulted in valuable investments in the research and development function and in faculty recruitment.
+Those two efforts focused more specifically on aspects of the University's medical school; while not all of the recommendations were fully funded, the reports still resulted in valuable investments in the research and development function and in faculty recruitment through the Biomedical District on campus and Discovery Teams in priority health areas.
 Governor Walz asked this Task Force to take a more comprehensive look at all of the Health Sciences Programs at the University and their role in health professions education, especially given larger changes in the overall health care system.

-Following the ending of potential merger talks between Fairview Health Services (referred to as "Fairview") and Sanford Health that garnered much public discussion, UMN and Fairview have been renegotiating their current partnership, which has been in place since 2018 and is scheduled to end on December 31, 2026.
+Following the ending of potential merger talks between Fairview Health Services (referred to as "Fairview") and Sanford Health that garnered much public discussion, UMN and Fairview have been renegotiating their current partnership, which has been in place since 1997 with significant changes in 2018 and is scheduled to end on December 31, 2026.
 Both parties have indicated that the agreement will not continue in its current form, but that they would like to agree on a modified set of terms.
 The details of this agreement are outside the scope of this Task Force.
 However, the current uncertainty about both the timeline and the contours of the post-2026 agreement created challenges for the Task Force and may limit the applicability of some of the recommendations in this report.